Running comes with risks, and a very common one is overuse injuries. Other times, you might just trip and fall.

 What are the different types of tape?

-When it comes to taping your ankle, there are two different types of tape that can be used.
-You can use athletic tape, or kinesio tape.
+When it comes to taping your ankle, there are two different types of tape that can be used: athletic tape, or kinesio tape.

 Athletic tape is rigid and doesn’t provide much stretch.
 It’s best to be used for stabilizing an injured ankle.